mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/noip/index.md

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/noip/hostsMAMPPRO.png)

 Create an account on [www.noip.com](https://noip.com){:target="_blank"}.

-Create a hostname in noip.com.
+After you have successfully created an acount you can create a hostname.
 This host name must be identical to the one you created in MAMP PRO.
 In this example the host name is 'testhostforclients.ddns.net'.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/noip/hostName.png)